JarodBoone/EMAS/README.md

 - Made a basic shell interface for EMAS
 - Implemented `build` command which is a wrapper to build gem5
     - Figure out where to put the scenario directory and how to manage them

+### TODO

+- Use state variables or config to verify Gem5 version